Ashlin Alverez

-Ashlin Alverez is a senior at USC Hybrid High College Prep.
+Ashlin is a senior at USC Hybrid High College Prep.
 She joined KORYO to build her leadership and communication skills.
-Ashlin is looking forward to sharing resources around her community and educating her family and friends about substance use and misuse.
-In her free time, Ashlin loves singing, dancing, playing basketball, and eating vanilla ice cream!
+She is looking forward to sharing resources around her community and educating her family and friends about substance misuse.
+In her free time, Ashlin loves singing, dancing, playing basketball, and eating vanilla ice cream.

 Interview by Sieun Yu